 Using the CEF, S/Ts can design their own roadmap towards development of a more comprehensive wetland program.
-States and tribes can implement the CEF depending on their individual program goals and available resources.
+S/Ts can implement the CEF depending on their individual program goals and available resources.

 The CEF also encourages S/Ts to pursue a strategic approach to their wetland program development through development of Wetland Program Plans (WPPs)